gvtsch/gvtsch.github.io/content/Blog/LangChain/ReAct.md

 )
 ```

-And finally, you can instruct the agent to create something, search for something, etc.
+Now you can ask it to do stuff:

 ```python
 question = 'Generate the first 20 Fibonacci numbers.'